MichaelKalamogan/MichaelKalamogan/README.md

 - 👋 Hi, I’m @MichaelKalamogan
 - 👀 I am a full stack developer interested in developing my coding abilities.
 - 🌱 Here are a couple of my projects.
-I would appreadicate any comments/inputs anyone has.
+I would appreciate any comments/inputs anyone has.
 - 📫 You can reach me at michaelkalamogan@gmail.com

 <!---